nitk-nest/NeST/examples/routing/mpls/README.md

 based dynamic routing protocol to be already in place for it to find out the IP addresses.
 In this program, we use Open Shortest Path First (OSPF) routing protocol.
 Penultimate Hop Popping (PHP) is used in this program.
 Address helper is used to assign the IPv4 addresses to the interfaces.
-One ping packet is sent from `ce1` to `ce2`, and the success/failure of ping is reported.
+Five ping packets are sent from `ce1` to `ce2`, and the success/failure of these packets is reported.

 Once these programs are understood, and if MPLS modules are no longer needed, they can be disabled using: